panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 #### Updating the state with a function

-Sometimes you need to calculate the new state based on previous one.
+Sometimes you need to calculate the new state based on the previous one.
 In such case invoke you can update the state in a functional way: `setState(prevValue => prevValue + 1)`.

-As an example, let's have implement the bulb component to swithc on/off with a single button:
+As an example, let's implement the bulb component to switch on/off with a single button:

 ```jsx{6}
 import React, { useState } from 'react';